01

 The short answer

-A good diet plan for an online coaching client starts with the basics — calories, protein, client goal, food preferences, schedule, constraints — but that is not the real job.
+A good diet plan for an online coaching client starts with the basics: calories, protein, client goal, food preferences, schedule, and constraints.
+But that is not the real job.
 The real job is making a plan that can survive reality.
 Diet plans fail when they cannot adapt to what the client actually eats.
 That is why the strongest nutrition setup is not just a meal plan.
 It is a system where the plan can be delivered, adjusted, swapped, and tracked against what really happened.

 03